This information explains extended spectrum beta-lactamase (ESBL), including how it spread and how infections are treated.Back to top

 If you have an ESBL infection, follow these guidelines:

-- Wash your hands frequently with soap and water, especially after using the bathroom.
+- Wash your hands frequently with soap and water for at least 20 seconds, especially after using the bathroom.

-- Wash your hands after having contact with blood, urine, or drainage from a wound.
+- Wash your hands after having contact with blood, urine (pee), or drainage from a wound.

 - Use a disinfectant, such as Clorox® or Lysol®, to wipe any surface that may have been contaminated with the germ.